IshraqNibir/movies-scrapping/README.md

 # No database is used for this project.
 I used in memory mechanism to execute the scripts faster.

+# Framework used Django

+The libraries and the versions of the libraries are given in requirements.txt file.

 To run the project please create a virtual environment and install the dependencies using the command:
  # "pip install -r requirements.txt"